This is a guest post written by International Logistics Centre.

 Global freight forwarding is a widely used method of international transport for both business and personal use.
 Global freight forwarding companies, like International Logistics Centre and Rakuten Super Logistics, coordinate the shipment of goods from one destination to another using a range of carriers, including air freight, ocean freight, road fright and, in some cases, railway freight.

 The global freight forwarding process might seem daunting, especially if you’re not familiar with the process of freight shipping.
 Here are thirteen facts you need to know about using a freight forwarder:

 1. What is a freight forwarder?

 A freight forwarder is responsible for the transportation of goods between two or more destinations.
 Freight forwarding companies specialise in arranging the whole process for their shippers, from storage to shipping of their merchandise.
 They act as an intermediary between the merchant and transportation services, liaising with various carriers to negotiate price and decide on the most economical, reliable and fastest route.

 2. Using a global freight forwarder is a hassle-free way to import and export goods

 As experts in the import and export business, using a freight forwarder can make the entire process significantly less stressful.
 Reputable freight forwarders can assist on all levels, from the packing and warehouse stages to the customs procedure, taking pressure off you.

 3. Freight forwarders provide a range of services

-Using a freight forwarder can help you with the supply chain process on multiple levels including:
+Using global freight forwarders can help you with the supply chain process on multiple levels including:

 - Customs clearance